douglasmsmith/douglasmsmith/README.md

-I am a Machine Learning Engineer working on Computer Vision and IoT applications in marine science.
-Alongside Computer Vision, I am interested in NLP, XAI and Social Cognitive Systems.
+I am a Machine Learning Engineer working on Computer Vision applications in marine technology.
+I have strong interested in NLP due to my backgroud in applied linguistics (MSc).